Command Line Options

-The a11ywatch cli is an easy way to get started with running and deploying.
+The A11yWatch CLI is an easy way to get started with running, deploying, and testing web accessibility.

 You can run the

 a11ywatch -h command to get all the options and details for the CLI.